Mandar Apte

 Introduction

-I have been using WordPress for almost more than 5 years now.
+I have been using WordPress for almost more than five years now.

 Introduction to WordPress

-What is WordPress: WordPress is a free and open-source content management system (CMS) based on PHP and MySQL.
-Features include a plugin architecture and a template system.
-WordPress was used by more than 23.3% of the top 10 million websites as of January 2015.
-WordPress is the most popular blogging system in use on the Web at more than 60 million websites.
+What is WordPress?
+WordPress is a free and open-source content management system (CMS) based on PHP and MySQL.
+Its features include a plugin architecture and a template system.
+As of January 2015, over 23.3% of the top 10 million websites used WordPress.
+WordPress is also the most popular blogging system on the Web, with more than 60 million websites using it.

-As we know of today WordPress is offered in two different formats, One is managed & hosted by team at WordPress.com & second as self hosted by user using downloadable installable package available at WordPress.org.
+As we know today, WordPress is offered in two different formats: one is managed and hosted by the team at WordPress.com, and the other is self-hosted by the user using a downloadable installable package available at WordPress.org.

 Difference between WordPress.com & WordPress.org

-Following things really differentiate WordPress.com and WordPress.org from each other
+The following things differentiate WordPress.com and WordPress.org from each other

 1st Difference

-WordPress.com: User provides the content & website is managed by team at WordPress.com
+WordPress.com: The user provides the content & website is managed by the team at WordPress.com.

-WordPress.org: Content provided by User & Managed by User itself
+WordPress.org: Content provided by the User & Managed by the user itself.

 (more…)

-As we know WordPress community exist on wordpress.com & wordpress.org
+As we know, the WordPress community exist on wordpress.com & wordpress.org

-WordPress.org is downloadable CMS (Content Management System) distribution for self hosted used by web designers & web developers.
+WordPress.org is a downloadable CMS (Content Management System) distribution for self-hosting used by web designers and developers.

-Being CMS lead developer Automattic want’s it’s wordpress.com experience available to it’s wordpress.org users.
-So they developed plugin like JetPack for WordPress self hosted websites.
+Being a CMS lead developer, Automattic wants its wordpress.com experience to be available to its wordpress.org users.
+So, they developed plugins like JetPack for WordPress self-hosted websites.

-Error Details: The Jetpack server was unable to communicate with your site [HTTP 404].
+Error Details: The Jetpack server could not communicate with your site [HTTP 404].
 Ask your web host if they allow connections from WordPress.com.
 If you need further assistance, contact Jetpack Support: http://jetpack.me/support/

 Your website needs to be publicly accessible to use Jetpack- site_inaccessible Error Details- The Jetpack server was unable to communicate with your site HTTP 404